COMMON NAME (SCIENTIFIC NAME)Choloepus didactylus

 Common Physical Features

 Two-toed sloths can be 21-29 inches long, weighing 8.8 lbs-17.6 lbs.
 Unlike most animals, their brownish-gray fur grows from their stomach to their back.
 This allows rain to run off their bodies as they hang from trees.
 They have long curved claws that allow them to hang from and move across branches.
 Their backs may appear green due to symbiotic algae growth.
 This green tint helps camouflage these animals from predators.
 They are known for their extremely slow movement, only moving at approximately 6-8 feet a minute.

 They’re strictly arboreal.
 They live in the upper canopy of trees in the rainforests of Central America and the northern part of South America, including Peru and Brazil

 Males are solitary, females can be found in groups.
 Females will give birth to a single young after a 10 month gestation.
 Mothers will carry their young for up to nine months after birth, but the young obtain the strength to move on their own after 5 weeks.
 Females reach sexual maturity at 3 years old, males at 4-5 years old.
 Although they spend most of their time up in trees, they are also skilled swimmers.
 This skill is very helpful for traveling across rivers or streams that are commonly found in their wet habitat.

-They will live about 10-15 years in the wild and over 30 years in captivity.
+They will live about 10-15 years in the wild and over 30 years in human care.